pimbrouwers/LunchPail/README.md

-﻿# lunch-pail
+﻿# LunchPail
-[lunch-pail](https://github.com/pimbrouwers/lunch-pail) is a .NET Standard compliant Unit of Work implementation for ADO.NET.
+[LunchPail](https://github.com/pimbrouwers/LunchPail) is a .NET Standard compliant Unit of Work implementation for ADO.NET.
 The UoW is the workhorse of the data context, so the project was dubbed "lunch pail" as a reference to blue collar athletes.

 [![NuGet Version](https://img.shields.io/nuget/v/LunchPail.svg)](https://www.nuget.org/packages/LunchPail)
 [![Build Status](https://travis-ci.org/pimbrouwers/LunchPail.svg?branch=master)](https://travis-ci.org/pimbrouwers/LunchPail)